MizaGBF/GBFAP/readme.md

 > This is the current way I'm using to host it on Github Pages.

 With this method:
-- No GBF Assets is hosted.
+- No GBF Assets are hosted.
 - A proxy server is used to work around [CORS policies](https://developer.mozilla.org/fr/docs/Web/HTTP/CORS).

 **Pros:**